-- Copies of valid Photo ID - Copies of three (3) most recent consecutive payroll stubs - Copies for other income such as SSI, SS, pension, child support, spousal support, etc. - Copies of W2 forms for the last two (2) years Copies Copy of Federal Tax return papers for the last two (2) years (1040, 1040EZ, etc.) year (1040, 1040EZ, etc.) (If the federal tax return for the most recent year has not yet been filed, then provide a signed copy of the federal tax return for the previous year plus evidence of income in the most recent year (W2 forms, 1099 forms)) - Copies of all bank statements (all pages) for the last two months (checking, savings, stocks, bonds, CD's, etc.) - Copies of all asset statements (all pages) for the last two months (401K, Pension Accounts, Retirement Accounts, etc.) - For rental program: non-refundable \$30.00 application fee in the form of check, money order, or cashiers' check payable to West Valley Community Services - For sales program: non-refundable \$50.00 application fee in the form of check, money order or cashiers' check payable to West Valley Community Services - For sales program: non-refundable \$300.00 administrative fee in the form of check, money order, or cashiers' check payable to West Valley Community Services (at the close of escrow)
+- Copies of valid Photo ID - Copies of three (3) most recent consecutive payroll stubs - Copies for other income such as SSI, SS, pension, child support, spousal support, etc. - Copy of Federal Tax return papers for the last year (1040, 1040EZ, etc.) (If the federal tax return for the most recent year has not yet been filed, then provide a signed copy of the federal tax return for the previous year plus evidence of income in the most recent year (W2 forms, 1099 forms)) - Copies of all bank statements (all pages) for the last two months (checking, savings, stocks, bonds, CD's, etc.) - Copies of all asset statements (all pages) for the last two months (401K, Pension Accounts, Retirement Accounts, etc.) - For rental program: non-refundable \$30.00 application fee in the form of check, money order, or cashiers' check payable to West Valley Community Services - For sales program: non-refundable \$50.00 application fee in the form of check, money order or cashiers' check payable to West Valley Community Services - For sales program: non-refundable \$300.00 administrative fee in the form of check, money order, or cashiers' check payable to West Valley Community Services (at the close of escrow)